shupershuff/Diablo2RLoader/README.md

 ![image](https://github.com/shupershuff/Diablo2RLoader/assets/63577525/f6f2c934-7fce-47db-a052-97e42874d9be)<br>

 **Alarms for DClone Walk status changes**<br>
-NOTE: THIS IS AN UNRELEASED, UPCOMING FEATURE WHICH IS STILL A WORK IN PROGRESS.<br>
 If configured, you can select which regions and modes to monitor for D Clone (Über Diablo) walk status changes.<br>
 If there's a change in status whilst the script is running, it will activate the alarm function.<br>
 The alarm will a text warning (as seen in example below) as well as a text to speech alarm notifying you where the walk is happening.<br>